 - Secured 60,000 square feet of open plan space situated close to the city centre on Riverside Drive – with good access to travel links

 - Key stakeholder engagement and buy-in

-- Initial results of market research and feasibility study showing interest and demand
+- Market research and feasibility study complete, demonstrating interest and demand

 Key stumbling blocks